-4.2 The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by St Wilfrid's School.
-They will consider whether St Wilfrid's School has adhered to education legislation and any statutory policies connected with the complaint.

-4.3 The complainant can refer their complaint to the Department for Education online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to:
+- 4.2 The Department for Education will not normally reinvestigate the substance of complaints or overturn any decisions made by St Wilfrid's Church of England School.
+They will consider whether St Wilfrid's Church of England School has adhered to education legislation and any statutory policies connected with the complaint. - 4.3 The complainant can refer their complaint to the Department for Education online at: www.education.gov.uk/contactus, by telephone on: 0370 000 2288 or by writing to: